ntustison/PaperANTsX/Text/intro.md

 and NoBrainer, a T1-weighted brain extraction approach based on FreeSurfer. (see Figure \ref{fig:antsXnetTools}).

-Our most recent developmental work involves recreating our popular ANTs cortical thickness pipeline [@Tustison:2014ab;@Tustison:2019aa] within the ANTsXNet framework for, amongst other potential benefits, increased computational efficiency.
+The most recent ANTsX developmental work involves recreating our popular ANTs cortical thickness pipeline [@Tustison:2014ab;@Tustison:2019aa] within the ANTsXNet framework for, amongst other potential benefits, increased computational efficiency.
 This structural processing functionality is currently available as open-source within the ANTsXNet libraries and underwent a thorough evaluation using both cross-sectional and longitudinal data and discussed within the context of our previous findings concerning the traditional pipelines [@Tustison:2014ab;@Tustison:2019aa].
 Note that related work has been recently reported by external groups [@Rebsamen:2020aa;@Henschel:2020aa].
 Fortunately, these overlapping contributions provide a context for comparison to